Cheapest Places To Live In Italy (21 Cities to Consider)

 Rimini

 Rimini costs about $1,300 a month to live in.
-This artistic city is famous with students.
-International students help to increase Rimini’s liveliness.
+This artistic city is famous with students, and international students help to increase its liveliness.

 There is a lot to do during the school year, but even more during the summer.
 If you enjoy the hustle and bustle of college life, you will enjoy living in Rimini.